Open Days in 2024

 Since the Trust started opening the grotto regularly to the public in 2016 approximately 3000 people have explored its passages and minerals, and its popularity continues, even in its present shabby condition, drawing Londoners, students and enthusiasts from all over the world.

-You can find out more about the on-going project to preserve and restore the grotto on our Restoration page.
+You can find out more about the on-going project to preserve and restore the grotto on our Conservation page.

 The conservation of Pope’s Grotto has been supported by The National Lottery Heritage Fund.